China Urges US To Stop Politicisation Of COVID-19 Origins-Tracing

 Date

-Beijing: China urged the United States to stop politicising and weaponising origins-tracing of the COVID-19 pandemic, and stop scapegoating others, a Chinese foreign Ministry spokesperson said on Monday.
+(MENAFN- Gulf Times) China urged the United States to stop politicising origins-tracing of the COVID-19 pandemic.

-"It is 'extremely unlikely' that the pandemic was caused by a lab leak -- this is the authoritative conclusion reached by the experts of the World Health Organization (WHO)-China joint mission based on science following their field trips to the lab in Wuhan and in-depth communication with researchers," said Mao.
+"It is 'extremely unlikely' that the pandemic was caused by a lab leak, this is the authoritative conclusion reached by the experts of the World Health Organization (WHO)-China joint mission based on science following their field trips to the lab in Wuhan and in-depth communication with researchers," Mao said.

 She added that the conclusion has been widely acknowledged by the international community, including the science community.